ProjectIxian/Ixian-Seeder/README.md

 # Ixian Seeder

-The Ixian Seeder ...
+Ixian Seeder is a lite weight Ixian seed node service, which connects to the Ixian DLT network, collects information about other nodes and provides this information to new clients.

+It is intended to be used for seed nodes.

 ## Development branches

 There are two main development branches:
-* **master**: This branch is used to build the binaries for the latest stable release of Ixian S2.
+* **master**: This branch is used to build the binaries for the latest stable release of Ixian Seeder.
 It should change slowly and be quite well-tested.
 This is also the default branch for anyone who wishes to build their Ixian software from source.
 * **development**: This is the main development branch.
 The branch might not always be kept bug-free, if an extensive new feature is being worked on.
 If you are simply looking to build a current binary yourself, please use one of the release tags which will be associated with the master branch.

 ## Documentation